-Other in-kind contributions consists primarily of event tickets and recreation activities which are used to defray program costs, or as part of fundraising events, or are given to alumni.
-The Organization values these items at fair value on the date received.
+Other in-kind contributions consist primarily of event tickets and recreation activities which are used to defray program costs, or as part of fundraising events.
+These items are recognized as in-kind contributions and expensed when they are used.
+The Organization values these items at either face value or fair value on the date received depending on the nature of the item.